Clamentos/FabRISC/src/spec/Section3.typ

     [This section is dedicated to explain the various proposed low-level data types including integer and floating point.
 The smallest addressable object in FabRISC is the _byte_, that is, eight consecutive bits.
 Longer types are constructed from multiple bytes side by side following powers of two: one, two, four or eight bytes in _little-endian_ order.
 If bigger types are desired, then they can be simulated in software or primitively handled via custom defined extensions.],

-    [FabRISC provides a 2-bit ISA parameter, called *Word Length (WLEN)*, to indicate the natural scalar word length of the processor in bits.
+    [FabRISC provides the *Word Length (WLEN)* 2-bit ISA parameter, to indicate the natural scalar word length of the processor in bits.
 The possible values are listed in the table below:],

     align(center, table(